Question of the Day: Rank order these payment types from most to least popular with consumers: cash, debit card and credit card.

 Questions:

-- How do you typically pay for things today?
-Why do you use that method?
+- How do you typically pay for things?
+Why?

-- Summarize changes that have occurred between 2015 and 2020 in how people pay for things.
+- Summarize changes since 2016 in how people pay for things.

 - What is one major difference between debit cards and credit cards?